 There a number of holistic means available that not only treat UTI’s or crystal/stone formation when they occur, but also maintain a healthy bladder environment.

 Holistic veterinarians use a variety of Chinese herbs to help treat bladder and urinary tract infections as well as help support bladder health.
 These formulas help to prevent bladder infections by maintaining a healthy bladder environment.
-Several herbs are also used to directly treat UTI’s when they occur.
+Listed below are herbs that are also used to directly treat UTI’s when they occur …

 Akebia is a flowering plant known for its draining and cooling abilities.
 It aids in eliminating damp heat from the bladder and promotes healthy urination.